microservices-api/mp-openapi-tck-runner/README.md

 ```
 $ mvn clean test
 ```
 2. To run a specific test, use the ``-Dtest`` argument to specify the test class you would like to run.
-Suppose you have a class called ``ExampleTest.java``, then you would use the following commamnd:
+Suppose you have a class called ``ExampleTest.java``, then you would use the following command:
 ```
 $ mvn clean test -Dtest=ExampleTest
 ```